 1/8 tsp allspice

-- While vegetables are boiling, add remaining ingredients to blender (high speed like a Vitamix is recommended for silky smooth texture).
+- While vegetables are boiling, add remaining ingredients (2/3 cup water through spices) to blender (high speed like a Vitamix is recommended for silky smooth texture).
 Strain and add vegetables to blender when they are through cooking.

 - Carefully blend on high until liquefied.

 - Return blended mixture to sauce pan and bring to a boil.
-Reduce heat to low and simmer for 30 minutes.
+Reduce heat to low and simmer for 30 minutes until desired consistency is achieved.

 Use a dipping sauce for sweet potato fries, as a base for a tomato-free BBQ sauce, slathered on meatloaf, a sandwich or a burger!